croservices/cro/docs/reference/cro-http-client.md

 caching of permanent redirects takes place.
 They retain the original request method.
 302 and 303 instead cause a `GET` request to be issued, regardless of the original request method.

+## Authentication

+Both basic authentication and bearer authentication are supported directly by `Cro::HTTP::Client`.
+These can be configured when instantiating the client, or per request (which will override that configured on the instance).

+For basic authentication, pass the `auth` option with a hash containing a username and a password.

+    auth => {
+        username => $user,
+        password => $password
+    }

+For bearer authentication, pass the `auth` option with a hash containing a
+bearer:

+    auth => { bearer => $jwt }

+Failing to pass precisely either `username` and `password` *or* `bearer` will result in an `X::Cro::Client::InvalidAuth` exception.

+In both cases, the authentication information will be sent immediately with the request.
+In order to only have it sent if the server responds to the initial request with a 401 response, set the `if-asked` option to `True`.

+    auth => {
+        username => $user,
+        password => $password,
+        if-asked => True
+    }